KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ## Facilitation

-Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, began to collaborate on a new church marketing plan.
+Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, collaborateed on a new church marketing plan.
 I was the facilitator for brainstorming and planning group work.

+We used the United Methodist Communications
+* Marketing Audit
+* Communications Audit

 ## Problem Structuring Methods